Lady Margaret Beaufort: Margaret Beaufort in power

 leverage to the Stanleys, since Margaret could use any wealth granted to her for her own purposes, thereby circumventing the prevailing idea of coverture.

 In his chronicle, Polydore Vergil assessed the partnership between the Tudor king and his mother, noting that Henry gave her a share of most of his public and private resources, contrary to any assertion that Margaret desired greater power.
 Or, as King Henry Tudor states in a letter to his mother: "...not only in this but in all other things that I may know should be to your honour and pleasure, and will of your self, I shall be as glad to please you as your heart can desire."

-Lady Margaret's wardship of brothers, Edward Stafford, 3rd Duke of Buckingham, and Henry Stafford, 1st Earl of Wiltshire, is one of many examples of how her unique position allowed her in varying aspects to operate beyond the scope of any queen, a position which, instead of hindering or irritating her at all, proved advantageous to the state of the Crown and delineated her as a helpful and happy agent of its course, as she refused monetary recompense for her stewardship in this arena and successfully secured the allegiance of the Duke of Buckingham to King Henry Tudor, a loyalty that would fade away from the Crown once she and her son were gone.
+Lady Margaret's wardship of brothers Edward Stafford, 3rd Duke of Buckingham, and Henry Stafford, 1st Earl of Wiltshire, is an example of how her position allowed her to operate beyond the scope of her role as queen, a position which proved advantageous to the state of the Crown and delineated her as one of its agents, as she refused monetary recompense for her stewardship in this area and secured the allegiance of the Duke of Buckingham to King Henry Tudor, a loyalty that would fade away from the Crown once she and her son were dead.

 Later in her marriage, the Countess preferred living alone.
 In 1499, with her husband's permission, she took a vow of chastity in the presence of Richard FitzJames, Bishop of London.
 Taking a vow of chastity while being married was unusual but not unprecedented.
 The Countess moved away from her husband and lived alone at Collyweston, Northamptonshire (near Stamford).
 She was regularly visited by her husband, who had rooms reserved for him.
 Margaret renewed her vows in 1504.
 From her principal residence at Collyweston, she was given a special commission to administer justice over the Midlands and the North.